Master degree program: Computer Science

 - Industry 4.0

-Current information on the degree program, admission procedure and application as well as current dates can be found on the homepage of the Faculty of Applied Computer Science:
+Current information on the degree program, admission procedure and application as well as current deadlines can be found on the homepage of the Faculty of Applied Computer Science:

 General information on studying at the University of Augsburg can be found on the following webpage: